59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

-These were halftime scores from Saturday afternoon: Minnesota led Northwestern State 59-0, Florida State led East Texas A&M 49-0 and Texas Tech led Kent State 48-0.
+These were halftime — yes, halftime — scores from Saturday afternoon: Minnesota led Northwestern State 59-0, Florida State led East Texas A&M 49-0 and Texas Tech led Kent State 48-0.

+According to Stats LLC, that made Saturday the first day since Sept.
+10, 2016, that three major college football teams had leads of 48 or more points by halftime on the same day.
+Those games stayed lopsided the rest of the way: Minnesota won a weather-shortened game 66-0, Texas Tech prevailed 62-14 and Florida State — fueled by seven touchdown plays of 35 yards or more — went on to win 77-3.

+Minnesota used 76 players in the game.
+"Mission accomplished,” Minnesota coach PJ Fleck said.

 “They've got a great band and we have a great band, and we're going to compete as a band,” Grambling State coach Mickey Joseph said in a quote that went viral during the week.
 “I'm just joking right now.
 We understand what we're getting into.
 We understand what's going to happen.
 We understand it.
 It's not balanced with the scholarships, it's not balanced with what they have resources-wise and what we have resources-wise.
 We all know why we're playing the game.”